in

 It depends.
 Like today I’ll like a certain record.
 Then tomorrow I’ll like another record.
 When I’m about to get dressed and go downtown, it’s another record.
 If I’m about to go check on my lady, it’s another record.
 Handling business, it’s another record.
 It depends on what’s going on.
 It fluctuates.
 And that’s why I like the project.
 It’s hard to capture it in a bottle.
 It’s a lot of great moments on the project.

-“It’s all about taking the access we gained through the and the culture and pivot that to have a stronger and lasting impact.”
+“It’s all about taking the access we gained through the music and the culture and pivot that to have a stronger and lasting impact.”

 Tell me about some of the investments you have going on